PQC Migration Strategy: Why Post-Quantum Exposes Your Operational PKI Failure

 - Some legacy systems cannot be migrated cost-effectively

-- Options: Isolate on separate network, accept classical-only algorithms, decommission
+- Options: isolate on separate network, accept classical-only algorithms, or decommission

-- Business case required for each legacy system
+- Business case required for each legacy exception

-Deliverable: 90%+ of certificates using automated enrollment (remaining 10% documented as legacy exceptions)
+Deliverable: 90%+ of certificates using automated enrolment (remaining 10% documented as legacy exceptions with clear risk acceptance)

-With our 3AM protocol abstraction operational, PQC deployment becomes straightforward:
+With protocol abstraction operational, PQC deployment becomes what it should always have been: a routing decision.

 Months 37–42: Hybrid Certificate Testing

-- Configure CertBridge to route to hybrid CA (classical + PQC)
+- Configure 3AM to route to hybrid CA

 - Policy determines which certificates get hybrid algorithms